jakecoffman/cp/README.md

 # physics
 Chipmunk2D ported to Go

-## status
+## projet status

-Alpha stage -- some stuff is broken and not everything is ported
+Beta stage -- most features are implemented and the demos are very close to Chipmunk2D demos.

+Some of the API may still change over time.